Skip advert

 • MPG and running costs - Audi’s efforts to make the RS5 as efficient as possible have had a positive effect on running costs

-• Interior and tech - Still in Audi’s previous era of superb build quality and understated design
+• Interior and tech - From Audi’s previous era of superb build quality and understated design

 • Design - The RS5’s mid-cycle update wasn’t entirely successful, but there’s still a presence to its boxed arches and aggressive stance

-Along with seemingly everything else in life, the Audi RS5’s price points have gone north in the five years since its debut.
-As with most RS models, there are now three distinct trim levels with varying levels of equipment.
+Along with seemingly everything else in life, the Audi RS5’s price point has gone north in the years since its debut.
+There are three distinct trim levels to choose from, starting with the £74,365 base car and rising to the £80,765 Carbon Black model, with the £92,265 RS5 Vorsprung topping the tree.

 Advertisement - Article continues below